Testing Requirements

 - complete the appropriate step below:

-- if this is a new connection, submit a validated model of your asset to the System Operator
+- if this is a new connection, submit a validated model of your asset to the System Operator;

-- if this is an existing connection with performance changes demonstrated by the testing, you should also submit a validated model
+- if this is an existing connection with performance changes demonstrated by the testing, you should also submit a validated model;

 - if this is an existing connection with no performance changes, you should share the test results and confirm no changes to your plant’s mathematical model are required.

 Learn more about our modelling requirements by visiting our Power System Studies and Modelling page.
+For more detailed information about what is required after testing, refer to the testing guideline documents above.